aragon/developer-portal/docs/osx/03-reference-guide/core/permission/PermissionManager.md

 ### internal function \_grant

-This method is used in the public `grant` method of the permission manager.
+This method is used in the external `grant` method of the permission manager.

 ```solidity
 function _grant(address _where, address _who, bytes32 _permissionId) internal virtual